siberianfox/g2wiki/Getting-Started-with-g2core.md

 ## Software Needed To Use g2core

-If you are _not_ planning on compiling the firmware yourself, then all you need the the Arduino 1.5+ IDE installed on your machine (for the `bossac` binary).
+If you are _not_ planning on compiling the firmware yourself, then all you need is the Arduino 1.5+ IDE installed on your machine (for the `bossac` binary).
 You can then program any provided hex directly onto the Due or TinyG v9.

 * [Flashing g2core with Windows](Flashing-g2core-with-Windows)
 * [Flashing g2core with OSX](Flashing-g2core-with-OSX)